mariusbalcytis/webpack-bundle/README.md

 ### Note on bundle inheritance

-If you use bundles with inheritance, there are a few things you should keep in mind:

-- it's enough to include parent bundle in `enabled_bundles` configuration option (if used), extended bundles will be also parsed for entry points;
-- unfortunately, as the assets themselves are usually resolved in different context (in webpack itself), assets pointing to parent bundle (by it's aliases) will actually point to child bundle.
+If you use bundles with inheritance, keep in mind, that the assets themselves are usually resolved in different context (in webpack itself), assets pointing to parent bundle (by it's aliases) will actually point to child bundle.
 This allows you to override any of the assets in the parent bundle, but requires to copy all of them, as they will not be looked in parent bundle's directory at all.

 Semantic versioning
 ----